mazidulfarabi/Shifterz_Sciblitz_AI/README.md

-# দৃষ্টি সহায়ক (Dristi Sohayok)
+# Dekho-AI

-দৃষ্টি সহায়ক is an AI-powered, browser-based assistive application designed for blind and visually impaired users.
+Dekho is an AI-powered, browser-based assistive application designed for blind and visually impaired users.
 It uses a camera to detect nearby objects, understand their spatial position, recognize hand gestures when a person is present, and speak a simple Bengali description aloud.
 The app runs entirely in the browser, so there is no need to install a desktop application or backend service.

 ## Purpose